 3. Access to non-broker Lenders: Some of the big banks run their own show with in-house staff (mortgage specialists or advisors).
 If they are not paying mortgage brokers a commission or “finders’ fee”, they have no incentive to check with these lenders or to recommend them.
 This essentially reduces the pool of lenders being consulted for the best rates.

 Pros of working directly with a Big Bank

 1. Familiarity: If you have an existing good relationship with a bank, you get the benefit of being familiar with bank staff and their processes, and may be offered special perks and competitive rates for being a loyal customer.
 As a longstanding client, you may have some negotiating power.

 2. Other Perks: Obtaining your mortgage direct from a bank opens other opportunities and perks that may not be available when negotiating through a mortgage broker.
-These include access to home equity line of credit (HELOC), bank paying for home appraisal, etc.
+These include access to a home equity line of credit (HELOC) and the bank may pay for a home appraisal, etc.

 3. Trustworthiness Factor: Some people feel more comfortable with the “brick and mortar” feel of a bank.
 Major banks are perceived to be “safe” and more accountable for their actions.

 4. One-Stop Financial Shop: This is the convenience factor.
 It can be more convenient to have all your financial dealings – savings, chequing, investments, and mortgage with the same financial institution.
 For this reason alone, some will rather just go directly to their bank to obtain a mortgage.

 1. Usually Higher Rates: Rates posted by the major banks are usually higher than the lowest rate available.
 If you are unable to negotiate a discount, you may be paying a few extra thousand dollars over the life of your mortgage.